zwolf21/diselect/README.md

 - You can mix dict and tuple
 - The results column order of the output matches the order of the query
 - alias: column name representing the query
-- joinsep: compose to string multiple children values(m2m values)
+- apply: function to be applied to value
 ### 3. caution
 - If there is no query matching the key path of the container, a warning is output and it does not appear into the result column.
 - If the matching of the query is duplicated, an exception is raised and a more detailed query is requested.